wikimedia/eventgate/README.md

 URI.

-## EventBus
+## Eventbus

-The `EventBus` class in lib/eventbus.js handles event validation and produce logic.
+The `Eventbus` class in lib/eventbus.js handles event validation and produce logic.
 It is instantiated with `validate` and a `produce` functions that each take a single event.  `validate` should either return a Promise of the validated event (possibly augmented, e.g. field defaults populated) or throw an `EventInvalidError`.
 `produce` is expected to return a Promise of the `produce` result, or throw an `Error`.

-Once instantiated with these injected functions, an `EventBus` instance can be used by calling `process` function with an array of parsed events.
+Once instantiated with these injected functions, an `Eventbus` instance can be used by calling `process` function with an array of parsed events.
 This function will catch both validation and produce errors, and will return an object with errors for each event grouped by the type of error.
 E.g. if you passed in 3 events,